 What is human factors and ergonomics and why does it matter in healthcare?

 The science of applying human factors and ergonomic principles to enhance safety within the critical risk industries is not new but is taking a little longer to embed into healthcare.
-However many organisations including Care Quality Commission (CQC), the Healthcare Safety Investigation Branch (HSIB) and Chartered Institute of Ergonomics and Human Factors (CIEHF) now include human factors in their publications and Human Factors training for all healthcare staff is now recommended within the new National Patient Safety Strategy 2019.
+However many organisations including Care Quality Commission (CQC), the Healthcare Safety Investigation Branch (HSIB) now include human factors in their publications and Human Factors training for all healthcare staff is now recommended within the new National Patient Safety Strategy and Syllabus

 To investigate incidents – a human factors approach takes a wider view, moving away from the idea of ‘human error’ and a ‘root cause’ to explore concepts of emergence and performance variability.
 To think about systems -avoid a reactionary quick fix and try to understand the interactions and flows within a system of work to find solutions.
 To think about design – how to design and test equipment, workspaces or processes with the end-user in mind